LD4/entity_metadata_management/docs/0.1/index.md

 To address this use case, the provider creates and makes available a list of URIs and their new labels.
 The consumer can compare the list of URIs with those stored in the local application and update the cached labels.

-__Additional Cached Metadata__<br>In some cases, additional metadata is also cached as part of the external reference, but this is less common.
+In some cases, additional metadata is also cached as part of the external reference, but this is less common.
 Verification of the additional metadata may require the consumer to take additional actions.
-{: .warning}

 #### 1.2.3.
 Local Cache of Full Dataset
 {: #local-cache-of-full-dataset}

 A consumer may decide to make a full cache of a dataset of entity metadata.
-This is commonly done for one or more reasons including, but not limited to, increased control over uptime, throughput, and indexing for search.
-The cache needs to stay in sync with the source dataset as near to real time as is possible using incremental updates.
+This is commonly done for increased control over uptime, throughput, and indexing for search.
+The cache needs timely updates to stay in sync with the source dataset.

 To address this use case, the provider creates and makes available a dated list of all new, modified, and deleted entities along with specifics about how the entities have changed.
 The consumer can process a stream of change documents that was published since their last incremental update.
 Specific details about each change can be used to update the local cache.